nddpj00/toolshare/README.md

 3. Blog -  Add [**C**RUD]
 * If an authenticated staff member is logged in they can add an article by selecting 'Blog Management' from the main navigation Account dropdown.
 * A form is rendered allowing the staff member to add all necessary fields.
 Including Title, Body, and Image.
+* Django @login_required decorator used to add additional protection against anonymous users or users without the admin rights accessing the data store directly.
 * Once the details are added and the 'Add Article' button is selected, the database is updated with the article.
 The event is rendered on the article list page and the home page if one of the most recently published.
 - <img align = "center" width = "300px" height = "200px" src = "readme_media/app_features/sharebear-readme-appfeatures-blog-add.png">